 1 – OptiFine

-Probably one of the most sought after Minecraft mods of all time, OptiFine is meant exactly for you if you have a capable PC that can handle content in high graphics settings.
+Probably one of the best Minecraft mods of all time, OptiFine is meant exactly for you if you have a capable PC that can handle content in high graphics settings.
 OptiFine adds more to the graphical settings of the game by equipping it with HD textures, improved performance, increased framerates, and many other features.
-The way this mod makes Minecraft look like a modern AAA game is truly something you aren’t able to believe for the first few minutes.
+The way this mod makes Minecraft worlds look like a modern AAA game is truly something you aren’t able to believe for the first few minutes.
 Apart from blessing everything with HD textures, this mod pack also delivers dynamic lighting, smooth lighting, and anti-aliasing.
 Additionally, OptiFine mod holds the capacity to double the frame rate, providing you have a capable enough machine.

 2 – The Instant Lake Block

 The Instant Lake Block mod makes crafting lakes in Minecraft a breeze in survival mode.
 If you haven’t figured out what it does from its name, it lets you instantly fill an area enclosed by blocks with water.
 And if you want some protection for your fortress, you can even use the lava block to instantly have red hot lava brimming in the open space.
 The instant lake block can be crafted using eight buckets of water, while the instant lava block needs an equal number of lava buckets.
 The services of this mod come in very handy if you wish to create some lakes for scenery or for filling in holes caused by recent explosions.
-The Instant Lake Block is an incredibly simple yet useful mod that adds a lot of fun to the Minecraft experience.
+The Instant Lake Block is an incredibly simple yet useful mod that adds a lot of fun to the vanilla Minecraft experience.

 3 – Advanced Rocketry